 I’m always looking to spend as little as possible on my trips and I’d heard that Namibia was expensive.
 So, I scrolled through various accommodation websites, sighing at the prices.
 But then, a thought came to me.
 Why don’t we camp?
 I’ve spent my England summer camping in various locations across Great Britain and have come to love the activity.
 There’s nothing more relaxing than living the simple life, being at one with nature.

 As I started to research the topic, I found that camping is in fact a common accommodation option with campsites littering the country.
 The best part was the pricing.
 Campsite prices can range from £7 per person per night to £20 per person per night.
 So even at the expensive end, that’s £40 for 2 people which isn’t too bad.
 Campsites are more expensive if they are conveniently located.
 For example, expensive campsites are located in Etosha and Sossusvlei but if you camp just outside of these areas, camping prices are a lot cheaper.
-A really handy website which tells you the locations of many campsites is Caravan Parks.
-Yep, that website is a gem.
+A really handy website which tells you the locations of many campsites is Booking.com.
+Yep, that website is a gem!
+Just be sure to filter so that it only displays ‘campsites’.
 I love that you can see where the campsites are located so you can book a site closest to the places you want to visit.
+Seeing customer reviews is huge big bonus too as not all campsites have such glowing reviews.

 You’ll Need a 4×4 to Get Around